Nduhiu17/Nduhiu17/README.md

 # Hello, I'm Antony! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am a software engineer based in Nairobi, Kenya.
+I am a fullstack engineer based in Nairobi, Kenya.

 Passion about problem-solving is what got me into code, being able to come up with creative solutions is what makes me stay.

+I have over six years of experience building scalable, fault torelant microservices and user friendly response UIs.

-I enjoy learning as much as I enjoy teaching, I think both are equally fulfilling activities to me, and when I look for a job, continuous learning is a priority.
+I enjoy learning as much as I enjoy teaching, I think both are equally fulfilling activities to me.I am a Life Long Leaner, always keeping meself updated with the latest technologies.

-I am good at React JS, Python Flask, Spring boot, Modern Javascript, Java, Python, HTML5, CSS3, REST, Graphql and I constantly work on improving my skills and learning new Technologies
+I am good in Javascript, Golang, React, Python, HTML, and CSS.

 I spend most of my time coding and contributing to discussions in tech communities, if I am not doing that, I am out meeting friends and family.